piky/devstack/doc/source/plugins.rst

   default value only if the variable is unset or empty; e.g. in bash syntax ``FOO=${FOO:-default}``.

-- ``plugin.sh`` - the actual plugin.
+- ``plugin.sh`` - the actual plug-in.
 It will be executed by devstack during it's run.
-The run order will be done in the registration order for these plugins, and will occur immediately after all in tree extras.d dispatch at the phase in question.
+The run order will be done in the registration order for these plug-ins, and will occur immediately after all in tree extras.d dispatch at the phase in question.
 The plugin.sh looks like the extras.d dispatcher above.

-Plugins are registered by adding the following to the localrc section of ``local.conf``.
+Plug-ins are registered by adding the following to the localrc section of ``local.conf``.

 They are added in the following format::